malevinson/malevinson.github.io/README.md

 ### Seasoned Senior Software Engineer / Full-Stack Developer
 Senior Software Engineer with 9+ years of experience delivering high-performance, scalable applications for both startups and enterprises.
 I am passionate about writing maintainable, modular code, with a deep understanding of product workflows and user needs.
-I’ve led many new projects, mentored numerous developers, and am always striving to stay on the cutting end of web development.
+I’ve led many new projects, mentored numerous developers, and am always striving to stay on the cutting edge of web development.

 <br>